libp2p/specs/3-requirements.md

 - implementations are audited
 - unless absolutely necessary, users normally operate with encrypted communications only.

-`libp2p` uses TLS or TLS-like cyphersuites.
+`libp2p` uses TLS or TLS-like encryption protocols.

 **Note:** We do not use TLS directly, because we do not want the CA system baggage.
 Most TLS implementations are very big.
 Since the `libp2p` model begins with keys, `libp2p` only needs to apply ciphers.
 This is a minimal portion of the whole TLS standard.